 Emerging Leader 2018 - 2019

 Before returning to Queensland Naomi was employed as the Central Gippsland Client Services Support Worker at the Victorian Aboriginal Legal Service.
-She is currently an Indigenous Mentor for the Waalitj Foundation and President of the Committee of Management for Woor-Dungin.
+She is currently an Indigenous Mentor for the Waalitj Foundation of Central Queensland and Chairperson of Woor-Dungin in Victoria.

-With nearly 15 years working in community Naomi has many achievements such as:
+Naomi has made many achievements in the community such as:

 - Creating 6 different Aboriginal and Torres Strait Islander female dance groups in the Latrobe Valley and currently the Manager and Director of Dreamtime Dance Troupe.